AP Capital MIC Shareholders (for July / August)

 - Continuity planning with our third party partners (conveyancing firms, share registrar and transfer agents, trustees, banks and others) is working and we are not experiencing interruption to services required by the fund and its shareholders.

 - The entire AP Capital team is fully equipped and working remotely.
+Some staff and partners have returned to the office for a few days per week.
 We are working uninterrupted through this period.

-- The office is currently open with very limited hours as it is accessed on an as-needed basis Monday through Friday for critical needs by employees or partners.
+- The office is currently open with nearly regular hours as it is accessed on an as-needed basis Monday through Friday for critical needs by employees or partners.

 - All remote staff and partners have full access to all AP computer systems and networks via secure VPN access as well as cloud based software that we utilize.